 DISCOVERY WALKS AT KEMP STATION

 Kemp Station is home to numerous habitat types — old-growth forest remnants, second-growth forests of hemlock, pine, and northern hardwoods, lake coves, bogs, a bog lake, ponds and over a mile of lakeshore.
-It is a wonderful place to go for a walk and discover some of the many wonders in nature.
-This year we are pleased to offer some “discovery walks” on the property, each lead by experts in their field.
-These walks are open to all knowledge and interest levels — so if you have always wanted to learn some of your birds or plants or mushrooms, please join us!
+It is a wonderful place to go for a walk and discover the wonders of nature.
+We are pleased to offer “discovery walks” on the property, each lead by an expert in their field.
+These walks are open to all knowledge and interest levels.
 Dress appropriately for the weather, wear comfortable walking shoes for rough trails and possible wet conditions, and bring insect repellent.
-Unless otherwise noted, meet at the Outdoor Pavilion.
+Meet at the Pavilion.
 Advance sign-up requested with Karla, 715-358-5667 or firstname.lastname@example.org, but walk-ins are welcome!

-Discover the Birds of Kemp Station, led by Anna Buckardt, University of Maine
+Discover the Bog Plants of Kemp Station, led by Susan Knight, UW-Madison Trout Lake Station

-Discover the Flora of Kemp Station, lead by Libby Zimmerman, UW-Madison
+Discover the Insects of Kemp Station, led by P.J.
+Liesch, UW-Madison

-Discover the Fungi of Kemp Station, led by Cora Mollen & Anne Small, Northstate Mycological Club
+Discover the Trees of Kemp Station, led by Scott Bowe, UW-Madison

 Held at the Connor Forestry Center.
 Walk-ins welcome or advance sign-up with Karla, 715-358-5667.